 - 1. Establish telecommunications facilities on public properties and public safety facilities when the following parameters can be met: - The use and character of public properties and adjacent properties is not adversely impacted. - The proposed telecommunications facilities are consistent with other elements of the Comprehensive Plan and the Zoning Ordinance. - Appropriate approvals and agreements are reached with the public agencies, boards, or authorities. - 2.
-Encourage new telecommunications facilities to be built-particularly on public lands-through public/private partnerships when the telecommunications service needs of several parties can be met.
+Encourage new telecommunications facilities to be built particularly on public lands through public/private partnerships when the telecommunications service needs of several parties can be met.
 Discourage the use of public properties for a single telecommunications provider, unless it has been demonstrated by the single provider and the public agency that joint use of the property is not desirable or feasible. - 3.
 Continue the coordinated oversight of new telecommunications facilities on public facility sites throughout the County.
 Develop agreements that will allow leasing of such facilities to private telecommunications services at fair market value. - 4.
+Amend the Zoning Ordinance to permit private towers and monopoles on public land as an addition to a public facility and subject to a public facility review, rather than a special use permit.

-Plan for appropriate communications capabilities in all government facilities-including schools, libraries, and public telecommuting centers. - 5.
+- 5. Plan for appropriate communications capabilities in all government facilities including schools, libraries, and public telecommuting centers. - 6.
 Encourage the use of the County's public safety radio towers for both publicly and privately owned telecommunications services.
 Structurally engineer such facilities to support loading capacities of known and projected public and private telecommunications facilities.
 Encourage private personal wireless service providers to review these planned telecommunications facilities for their potential shared use prior to the design and engineering of the facility by the County.